Location of the Seven Churches

 It was in 95 A.D. that the elderly apostle John experienced persecution from the mighty Roman Empire.
 This persecution would ultimately lead to his writing of the Bible's last book.
 The prophetic visions God would give him would become the book of Revelation.
 The first of these visions concerned seven churches located in Asia Minor.

 The Romans exiled John to a tiny island due to his belief in Jesus Christ and his preaching of the word of God (Revelation 1:9).
 The island, named Patmos, is located in the Aegean Sea.
-Its total area is only 13 square miles (34 square kilometers).
-Ephesus, where John had lived, is the closes of the seven churches to the island.
+Its total area is only thirteen square miles (34 square kilometers).
+Ephesus, where John had lived, is the closest of the seven churches to the island.
 Roman Emperor Domitian, who had begun Rome' second official persecution of Christians in 81 A.D., initiated his banishment.
+The apostle wrote Revelation around 95 A.D.

 While on Patmos John is given several prophetic visions by God.
 He is told to perform two simple tasks - to SEE (meaning to pay attention to what God would show him) and to WRITE (to record what he saw).